-Given that this financial year 2021/22 has been a post Covid recovery year, both income and expenditure have been affected compared to previous years, despite adding new geographies to the work of the charity.
-The income during the year ended 31 March 2022 was £0.96 million (which is about 65% less compared to the previous year of £2.70 million), with expenditure during the year being £1.97 million (which had been just 2% more than the previous year's figure of £1.93 million).
-This has resulted in a net deficit of £1.01 million (compared to a surplus of £0.78 million in 2021) with total funds as at the end of the year of £1.58 million, of which £0.51 million is restricted and the balance of £1.07 million being unrestricted.
-The restricted funds carried forward are to be used for the financial year 2022/23 in accordance with respective grant agreements.
+Financial year 2022-23 had been a positive with an increase in net income even though there were funding challenges and both income and expenditure have been affected as compared to previous years.
+The income during the year ended 31 March 2023 was £2.0 million (more compared to the previous year of £0.96 million (\pm 108%)), with expenditure during the year being £2.39 million (21% more than the previous year's figure of £1.97 million).
+This has resulted in a net deficit of £0.38 million compared to a net deficit of £1.01 million in 2022 with total funds as at the end of the year of £1.2 million, of which £0.42 million is restricted and the balance of £0.77 million being unrestricted.
+The restricted funds carried forward are to be used for the financial year 2023/24 in accordance with respective grant agreements.